 quantities of interest such as fitted values, pointwise log-likelihood

-provides some useful diagnostics for
+The me_diag provides some useful diagnostics for

 understanding how the raw estimates compare with the modeled values.